rhmwes/community-theme/README.md

 ```
 And then run `bundle update`.

-To deploy a Project Page that is kept in the same repository as the project they are for, please refer to the *Project Pages* section in [Deploying Jekyll to GitHub Pages](https://jekyllrb.com/docs/github-pages/#deploying-jekyll-to-github-pages).
+To deploy a project page that is kept in the same repository as the project they are for, please refer to the *Project Pages* section in [Deploying Jekyll to GitHub Pages](https://jekyllrb.com/docs/github-pages/#deploying-jekyll-to-github-pages).

 ## Contributing